burcakotlu/GLANET/docs/source/tutorial.rst

 	* *In the first column*
-	You provide the path to the file including file name,
+	You provide the path to the file including file name, these files can be of type bed, narrowPeak, pk or any text file having genomic intervals with their chr name, start position and end position separated by tab character.

 	* *In the second column*
 	You supply the element type e.g.: TF for transcription factors or HISTONE for histone modifications (TF or HISTONE are just examples, you name it),